myeomans/politeness/cran-comments.md

+## Version Update

+This is our second version update.
+In addition to some minor typo corrections, we have made two substantial changes:

+1. Reworked the part-of-speech tagging functions to use data.table, and replaced a superfluous subordinate function.
+These steps greatly improve the speed of execution, especially for larger datasets.

+2. Added a short discussion (with figures) on expected execution time to the vignette, so that users are not flummoxed by long run times.

 ## Resubmission

 This is a resubmission of our first update below.
 We mistakenly did not advance the version number, so now we have incremented the version number.